 Groups are created in each hub to control access to data of the schema hosted by that hub.
 Some groups are defined globally—e.g. moderators, editors, or administrators—and published to the common catalog.
 This ensures that card authors can depend on the existence of those common groups, as they define the access control scheme for their cards.
 If a card requires a group that is not defined within a realm, the user can map that group to an existing group or define a new list of users who belong to that newly syndicated group.

 Cardstack has defined a specialized set of adapters to integrate with certain similar protocols.
 These adapters include:

-Cardstack follows the basic operating principle of the git protocol as a way to capture user data and provide a history of amendments.
+Cardstack follows the basic operating principle of a object storage protocol as a way to capture user data and provide a history of amendments.

 To synchronize states across multiple hubs, Cardstack uses both a centralized git protocol through GitHub and a decentralized git protocol through an Ethereum-anchored approach called Githereum.
 This ensures that two different realms have access to the same state, just as if they were sharing a local git repository.

 Developers can extend this beyond OAuth, by following the contour of the authentication plugin system to adapt to other authentication protocols.
 Cardstack is part of the Decentralized Identity Foundation (DIF) and plans to support additional decentralized authentication protocols in the near future.

 Metering and billing